LorePlant/cultivar_offset_24/README.md

 ![image](https://github.com/user-attachments/assets/7eee21c7-989c-4b53-a47c-944364c77e21)

+The majority of cultivars form a cluster around the center of the RDA biplot, whereas wild genotypes occupy a larger space.
+From this result, we can deduce that cultivar genotypes have lower scores along the constrained axes, meaning they are less influenced by environmental variables.
+In other words, their genetic variation is not strongly structured by environmental factors.
+This may indicate an average genetic profile that is not specifically adapted to any particular environmental gradient.

-The majority of cultivars cluster together, with only a few extremes along the positive RDA1 values (colder temperature, higher summer precipitation and higher soil fertility).
+We identified a few extremes cultivars along the positive RDA1 values (colder temperature, higher summer precipitation and higher soil fertility).
 Among them we found genotype such as _Gremigliano di Fauglia_, _Olivastra di Populonia_, and _Frantoio_ with origin from the northern shore of the Mediterranean basin in Tuscany.

 Wild genotypes confirm a broader adaptive genetic variance, highlighting two key action points:
 - Maintenance and protection of this genetic diversity.